All Products

 NAS users and user groups

-When Function Compute uses non-root permissions to execute user code, make sure that the user who executes the code in the function instance has the read and write permissions on the subdirectory if you want to mount a subdirectory of the remote NAS file system.
+When Function Compute uses non-root permissions to execute user code, if you need to mount a subdirectory of the remote NAS file system, you must make sure that the execution user in the function instance has the read and write permissions on the subdirectory.
 We recommend that you use one of the following methods to mount a subdirectory of the remote NAS file system:

 • Mount a root directory of the remote NAS file system by using a NAS instance.
-For more information, see Configure a NAS file system.
+For more information, see Configure the NAS file system.

-After the root directory is mounted, create a subdirectory.
-Example: fc-1.
-Then, change the value of The directory in the remote NAS file system in the NAS mount target from the root directory / to the created subdirectory /fc-1 to mount the subdirectory remotely.
+After the mount operation is successful, use the following example to create a subdirectory, such as fc-1.
+Then, change the Directory In Remote NAS in the NAS mount target from the root directory to the created subdirectory (from / to /fc-1) to mount the remote subdirectory.

 #!/usr/bin/env python